 Event Trigger in Our System:#

-Process the payload (which includes the specific user ID and the localized notification content).
+Process the payload (which includes the specific user ID, event-specific data, and the localized notification content).

 Use this information to trigger a notification to the identified end-user through your own notification delivery systems (e.g., push notifications, email, SMS).